 Harmony's management, including the members of its board of directors, has long and diverse experience in both operational management and investment and financial management and analysis and, in its opinion, was suitably qualified to conduct the due diligence and other investigations and analyses required in connection with Harmony's search for a merger partner.
 Eric S. Rosenfeld, Harmony's Chairman of the Board and Chief Executive Officer, served as the Chairman and Chief Executive Officer of Arpeggio Acquisition Corp., Rhapsody Acquisition Corp., Trio Merger Corp. and Quartet Merger Corp., four special purpose acquisition companies that completed business combinations in June 2006, July 2008, June 2013 and October 2014, respectively.
 In addition, Mr. Rosenfeld has been a board member of 18 other public companies in a number of industries, in addition to having extensive experience in the investment industry and as a private investor.
 David D. Sgro, a former member of Harmony's board of directors and its Chief Operating Officer, served as the Chief Financial Officer of Quartet Merger Corp., Trio Merger Corp. and Rhapsody Acquisition Corp. and as part of the deal team for Arpeggio Acquisition Corp.
 In addition, Mr. Sgro has extensive experience as a private company valuation analyst, an investment analyst, an investment banker and has served on a total of 11 public company boards in the United States and Canada.
 Mr. Schauerman has a background in investment banking and was the Chief Financial Officer and head of corporate development for Primoris Services Corporation, which went public through a merger with Rhapsody Acquisition Corp.
 Mr. Schauerman also served as a director of Quartet Merger Corp.
 Mr. Semler began his career as an accountant, specializing in the financial services industry and later moved into investment management.
 Mr. Semler spent the last 16 years of his career with an investment fund where he held numerous positions, including chief operating officer.
-Mr. Schlemm was a cofounder of 24 Hour Fitness, one of the world's largest privately owned and operated fitness center chains.
+Mr. Schlemm was a co-founder of 24 Hour Fitness, one of the world's largest privately owned and operated fitness center chains.
 In addition, Mr. Schlemm served as a director for Arpeggio Acquisition Corp. and Rhapsody Acquisition Corp.
 Finally, Joel Greenblatt, Harmony's special advisor, is the founder and a managing partner of Gotham Capital, a private investment partnership.
 He is a professor on the adjunct faculty of Columbia Business School, the former chairman of the board of a Fortune 500 company, the co-founder of the Value Investors Club website, and the author of You Can Be a Stock Market Genius, The Little Book That Beats the Market, The Little Book That Still Beats the Market and The Big Secret for the Small Investor.
+Although Harmony has no formal arrangement or agreement with Mr. Greenblatt to provide services to Harmony and he has no fiduciary obligation to Harmony or its stockholders, he agreed in connection with Harmony's initial public offering that he would make himself available to provide advice, introductions to potential targets, and assistance to Harmony, at the Company's request, if he was able to do so, at no cost to Harmony.
 He was also previously the special advisor to Arpeggio Acquisition Corp., Rhapsody Acquisition Corp., Trio Merger Corp. and Quartet Merger Corp.
 Harmony's management believes that this experience makes Harmony's board and special advisor uniquely qualified to render an opinion on the merits of this transaction.
 More detailed descriptions of the experience of Harmony's board of directors and special advisor are included in the section of this proxy statement/prospectus entitled "Other Information Related to Harmony - Directors, Executive Officers and Special Advisor."